Leasing Solar Panels: What to Know in 2025

 Contract Terms to Consider with a PPA

-About 10-25 years.
+- How long is the lease term?
+About 10 to 25 years.
 The solar developer is responsible for operation and maintenance of the system during that time.

-At certain points within your PPA —for example, at five years or at the end of the lease—the homeowner can decide to buy the solar panel system.
+- What are my options to buy?
+At certain points within your PPA, for example, at five years or at the end of the lease, the homeowner can decide to buy the solar panel system.
 As the owner of a residential solar panel system, you may then be eligible for additional rebates and tax incentives.

-Summary: Solar Leasing vs. PPA
+Solar Leasing vs. PPA: What’s the Difference?

 Compare top-rated solar pros in your area.